 Bert Janssen is an associate professor in the department of Chemistry at Utrecht University.
 His group is part of the Bijvoet Center for Biomolecular Reseach.
 Bert studied Molecular Sciences at Wageningen University (MSc 2002), followed by a PhD (2007) in structural biology at Utrecht University that was awarded cum laude.
 During his PhD he addressed questions central to human immunology by solving crystal structures of the large complement component C3 and its activation products.
 This revealed in detail the intricate architecture and conformational changes in C3 that are critical to complement activation and amplification.
 From 2008 until 2011 he was a postdoctoral fellow at the University of Oxford in the lab of Prof. Yvonne Jones, funded by a HFSP fellowship.
 In Oxford he elucidated the molecular mechanism underlying semaphorin-plexin function in neuronal connectivity.
 In July 2011 he returned to Utrecht University to start his own group to work on molecular signalling processes that are critical for the homeostasis and functioning of the central nervous system.
-In 2012 he was awarded a starting independent researcher grant (VIDI) from the Netherlands Organisation for Scientific Research (NWO).
-In 2015 he was awarded a Starting Grant from the European Research Council (ERC) to further strengthen his research team and he was one of the UU Young Investigators Forum founders.
+He was awarded a starting independent researcher grant (VIDI) from the Netherlands Organisation for Scientific Research (NWO) in 2012, and a Starting Grant from the European Research Council (ERC) in 2015.
+In 2023 he was awarded a VICI independent researcher grant from NWO to further strengthen his research team.

 Full publication list in PubMed

 For citations see Google Scholar